erjieyong/Generic_Object_Detection/README.md

 # Generic Object Detection and Count
-##### Auto detection and count of object from photos without using pre-trained model
+#### Auto detection and count of object from photos without using pre-trained model

+**Try it out on Streamlit**: https://erjieyong-generic-object-detection-streamlit-zl4ev3.streamlit.app/

 ## Background
 Object counting is an extremely prevelant task in many industries which is both time consuming and offers little added value.
 Examples such as